Lauren O'Donnell, Ph.D. - Principal Investigator

 Mika Cadiz - Undergraduate Researcher

-Mika is a junior at the University of Minnesota - Morris, where she studies biology with a molecular and cellular focus.
-She joined the O'Donnell lab in the Summer 2018 as a Neurodegenerative Undergraduate Research Experience fellow.
-Her research interests are in neuroimmunology, particularly of prion diseases.
-She has previously worked in an immunology lab, on cytokine production in response to Echinacea purpurea, and in a chemistry lab, on metal organic frameworks as a tool for analyzing amyloid beta.
-In her free time, she enjoys reading and writing fiction, and listening to podcasts.
+Mika is a junior at the University of Minnesota - Morris, where he studies biology with a molecular and cellular focus.
+He joined the O'Donnell lab in the Summer 2018 as a Neurodegenerative Undergraduate Research Experience fellow.
+His research interests are in neuroimmunology, particularly of prion diseases.
+He has previously worked in an immunology lab, on cytokine production in response to Echinacea purpurea, and in a chemistry lab, on metal organic frameworks as a tool for analyzing amyloid beta.
+In his free time, he enjoys reading and writing fiction, and listening to podcasts.

-Mika will be entering the Neuroscience PhD program at the Mayo Clinic in Fall 2019!
+Mika entered the Neuroscience PhD program at the Mayo Clinic in Fall 2019!
+Mika also welcomed the bunny Clu (as in the Clusterin gene!) in 2020.

 Apurva Kulkarni - PhD student